 I would like to thank my supervisors Professors Simon Foster and Stephen Renshaw for their guidance during these four years.
-My thanks also goes to all members of Foster and Renshaw labs who have been here between 2012-2016 and have provided technical advice and shared their techniques with me.
+My thanks also go to all members of Foster and Renshaw labs who have been here between 2012-2016 and have provided technical advice and shared their techniques with me.
 This work would have not been possible without them.
 I would also like to acknowledge the aquarium staff for help with zebrafish husbandry.

-I would also like to thank all the PI, PhD students and post-docs from the FishForPharma consortium for their constructive feedback, advice and countless scientific discussions.
-Special thanks goes to Dr. Annette Vergunst, from Université de Montpellier- Faculté de Médecine, for help on statistics as well as Dr. David O'Callaghan and Professor Jean-Philippe Lavigne for helpful discussions.
+I would also like to thank all the PI, PhD students and post-docs from the FishForPharma consortium for their constructive feedback, advice, and countless scientific discussions.
+Special thanks go to Dr. Annette Vergunst, from Université de Montpellier- Faculté de Médecine, for help on statistics as well as Dr. David O'Callaghan and Professor Jean-Philippe Lavigne for helpful discussions.
 I would also like to specially thank Professor Annemarie Meijer, Vincenzo Torraca, Dr. Tomasz Prajsnar and all other lab members from Leiden University for their help during my secondment.

 Finally, I would like to thank my parents and my partner for their continuous patience and understanding throughout these years.